MaciekWin3/azure-devops-blazor-extension/README.md

 git clone https://github.com/MaciekWin3/azure-devops-blazor-extension
 ```

 Next, you need to install all dependencies.
-To do so, run the following command in your terminal:
+To do so, run the following commands in your terminal:
 ```
+cd src/AzDevOpsBlazorExtension/
 npm install
 ```